Ayush-Bhatnagar/kubernates-learning/README.md

-# kubernates-demo
+# kubernetes-demo
-Repo for learning kubernates.
+Repo for learning kubernetes.
 Lets see in action

 # Creating a pod using kubectl
 kubectl create -f pod.yaml